Product Information

 Global Settings

 The settings read from the normal settings file can be overwritten by settings in a global settings file.
 A global settings file can contain a list of forced settings that apply to all users on the system.
 If the same setting is specified in both the normal setting file and the global setting file then the resulting value is taken from the global setting file.
+The global settings does not have any effect when a runonce settings file is used.

 User Settings